 How to Remove Bleach Stains from Carpet

-That nasty bleach stain on carpet really looks ugly.
-Don’t worry here is a step by step guide for removing bleach stains from carpet.
+- That nasty bleach stain on the carpet really looks ugly.
+Don’t worry; here is a step-by-step guide for removing bleach stains from the carpet.

-Immediately blot the bleach stain with paper towel and water.
+- Immediately blot the bleach stain with a paper towel and water.
 Don’t rub or scrub the bleach to avoid further damage.

-Let the solution to sit properly for about 5 minutes.
+- Let the solution sit properly for about 5 minutes.
 Rub the stain with a sponge or cloth.
 The bleach stain will begin to disappear gradually.

-After discovering the bleach stains on the carpet and blot it with water and paper towel.
+- After discovering the bleach stains on the carpet and blot it with water and a paper towel.

-Blend the color in the carpet with the help of a wet towel.
+- Blend the color on the carpet with the help of a wet towel.

 How to Remove Yellow Bleach Stains from White Canvas Shoes

-You need following things to remove yellow bleach stains from white canvas shoes.
+You need the following things to remove yellow bleach stains from white canvas shoes.